 These areca nuts were once often chewed along with betel leaf and lime by Viet people.
-There are only a few of old women chewing it now.
+There are only a few old women chewing it now.
 It has a sad love story

-The story says that: One upon a time, there were a family that had two sons.
+The story says that: One upon a time, there was a family that had two sons.
 One day, the elder brother got married.
 He loved his wife so much that he neglected his younger brother sometimes.
-The younger brother was upset, left the house and kept walking until he was tired.
+The younger brother was upset, left the house, and kept walking until he was tired.
 He stopped near a river and died.
-After that, he incarnated into a limestone.
+After that, he incarnated into limestone.
 His brother, then his brother's wife sequentially went to find him.
 They all died next to the limestone.
 The man incarnated into an areca tree and the woman incarnated into a betel, wrapping around the areca.
 From that day, Viet people often offer acera nut, betel leaf, and lime on the wedding day as a symbol of Love and Loyalty.

-We made a cyclo riding through narrow streets of Hanoi to get back to the class.
+We made a cyclo riding through the narrow streets of Hanoi to get back to the class.
 We learned to make Pho, Bun Cha, and Nem Ran (Fried Spring Rolls).
-In fact, the broth of Pho often needs around 10 hour simmering with beef bones and herbs to taste the best.
+In fact, the broth of Pho often needs around 10 hours of simmering with beef bones and herbs to taste the best.
 So it was prepared for us.
 I found chopping the pork meat was the hardest work.
 I had to cut the meat into thin, long chunks then grabbed two big knives and chopped the meat rapidly with hammer-like motions.
 You will then have to scoop the meat into a pile, turn it in a circle, then continue chopping, pilling, and turning the meat until it reaches a consistency of tiny pieces.
-The minced meat were put into two different big bowl.
+The minced meat was put into two different big bowls.
 One was marinated with chopped shallot, fish sauce, caramel sauce, and pepper to make meat patties in Bun Cha.
 The other was mixed with carrot, onion, dried mushroom, vermicelli (all were chopped), yolks, fish sauce, and pepper to roll the Nem Ran.
 We cried when chopping the onion.
-We tried hard to make the minced chilies and garlic floating on the surface of the sauce.
-We laughed when the triangle spring rolls we were trying to form turn into no shape.
+We tried hard to make the minced chilies and garlic float on the surface of the sauce.
+We laughed when the triangle spring rolls we were trying to form turned into no shape.
 We had fun having our hands on every step of making the dishes ourselves with the instruction of two chefs.